Blog | Entrepreneurship, Personal Finance

 Why working hard and hustling won’t make you rich

 People often talk about a scam as a con.
 Con is short for confidence.
 A con man can only dupe you if you put your confidence in him.
-When I talk about Rich Dad Scams, the scams designed by the rich to keep you poor, one of the hardest things to get past is that so many of us have been taught to believe with conviction and confidence that these scams are true.
-And the conning started so young that we never had a chance to think differently.
+When we talk about Rich Dad Scams, the scams designed by the rich to keep you poor, one of the hardest things to get past is that so many of us have been taught to believe with conviction and confidence that these scams are true.
+And the conning started so young that you never had a chance to think differently.

 This post is about one of the biggest, most-ingrained Rich Dad Scams: If you work hard, you will be rewarded.